Types of Documents You Can and Cannot Notarize

 However, notaries cannot provide legal advice, prepare documents, or interpret documents.
 In addition, there are certain types of documents that cannot be notarized.
 These include wills, powers of attorney, deeds, and trusts.
 If you have any questions about whether or not a document can be notarized, it is always best to consult with an attorney.

-Loan Documents
+Loan Documents:

-Legal Affidavits
+Legal Agreements:

-Documents That Cannot Be Notarized
+What Documents Cannot Be Notarized?

 Documents a notary cannot notarize are those which have been altered in any way, are incomplete, or the signer is not present.
 A notary must be able to understand the contents of a document in order to notarize it and if there is any part of the document that is obscured or illegible, then the notary will refuse to notarize it.
 Additionally, a minor cannot sign a legal document without parental consent and if there is any suspicion that the signer was coerced into signing, then the notary will refuse to notarize the document.
 Wills and birth/death certificates are typically not notarized because they do not require any signatures.